bikz007/100-days-of-code/log.md

 ## Day 26: September 12, 2022

 **Today's Progress**: Solved a fast-slow pointer problem called **Middle of Linked list (easy)** from educative.io course: *Grokking the Coding Interview: Patterns for Coding Questions*

+## Day 27: September 13, 2022

+**Today's Progress**: Learned about variables in rust and variables shadowing/masking.